 The number for the comments seemed suspicious to me so I checked them against the Bluesky app.
 They apparently boosted the comments counts to make it appear like there is A LOT of discussion on W. This is so pathetic.

 I checked the screenshots the source shared with me and then I went to verify the landing page of W Social and compared user metrics against the same posts on bsky.app.
 It’s true.
-The number of comments on posts by the likes of W Social CEO Anna Zeiter and the president of the European Commission Ursula von der Leyen are completely fabricated, doctored to appear higher (I have the distinct feeling that a W Social intern is about to be blamed for this incident.)
+The number of comments on posts by the likes of W Social CEO Anna Zeiter and the president of the European Commission Ursula von der Leyen are not a reflection of reality, but made to appear higher (I have the distinct feeling that a W Social intern is about to be blamed for this incident.)

 A post by Anna Zeiter about her recent appearance at the Cannes Lions conference shows 22 comments on W Social’s homepage; in reality they is only one (as seen on ATproto):